Translate this page :

 Our history

-The first decades – residential care and wartime support
+Residential care and wartime support

-The middle years – community care and the birth of Together
+Community care and the birth of Together

-A new century – a commitment to service user involvement
+A commitment to service user involvement

-Since 2000, we have expanded the range of services we provide even further.
-We opened our first crisis house; were contracted to run several Supporting People programmes to help those with mental health problems living in the community; and began working with offenders in courts and with probation services in London.
-Our Advocacy services, which support people to understand and have a voice in important decisions about their care, have flourished and we now work in a number of community and hospital settings.
+From 2000, the range of services expanded even further.
+We opened our first crisis support services; were contracted to run several Supporting People programmes to help those with mental health problems living in the community; and became one of the first VCSE organisations working with offenders in courts and with probation services across London.
+Our Advocacy services, which support people to understand and have a voice in important decisions about their care, flourished and we are now working in a number of community and hospital settings.

 From the beginning, we have placed individuals at the centre of everything we do – and this continues to be the core focus of our work today.

-Together today – leading the Personalisation agenda
+Leading the Personalisation agenda

 Together’s archives